 Her Anxiety by William Butler Yeats Earth in beauty dressed Awaits returning spring.
 All true love must die, Alter at the best Into some lesser thing.
-Prove that I lie.
-Such body lovers have, Such exacting breath, That they touch or sigh.
-Every touch they give, Love is nearer death.
-Prove that I lie.
+Prove… Read more “V&E Poetic Therapy: Her Anxiety”

 My theme this week is attention and I am kicking off the week with a poem by A. R. Ammons.
-When I found this poem it made me think of ADD or ADHD and my relationship with attention.
-Only a few years ago I was diagnosed with inattentive ADHD.
-Prior to that, the best word
+When I found this poem it made… Read more “V&E Poetic Therapy: Pet Panther & ADHD”

 An argument aginst basic notions of morality.

 To forgive yourself and others is to embrace the ambiguity of empathy and compassion.
 Nothing is ever simple when it comes to what is good and what is evil, often it comes down to what side you are on and your perspective.